 Best places to have beers in Hanoi

 When you come to Hanoi, you may realize that people here love drinking beer so much as beer appears in every restaurant.
-For the Vietnamese, it’s become a culture of drinking beers as when drinking with the local, there are some rules that you need to know.
-In this article, Incredible Asia Journey will introduce to you the beer’s history, the best places to have beers in Hanoi as well as some rules that you need to notice when drinking beers with the locals.
-Let’s get started.
+For the Vietnamese, it’s become a culture of drinking beer as when drinking with the locals, there are some rules that you need to know.

-When are beers first introduced in Hanoi?
+1. When are beers first introduced in Hanoi?

 Beers were first introduced to the Vietnamese by the French during the 19th century.
 At that time, in order to serve the demand of the French soldiers and introduce this new alcohol to the locals, Alfred Hommel founded the very first brewery in the capital of Vietnam - Hanoi.
-The company grew up dramatically from only 30 workers initially to 300 workers after 45 years of operation.
+The company grew dramatically from only 30 workers initially to 300 workers after 45 years of operation.

-Until 1957, when the French left Vietnam, the state took Hommel’s company, from that day, it became the Hanoi’s official brewery called HABECO.
+Until 1957, when the French left Vietnam, the state took Hommel’s company, and from that day, it became Hanoi’s official brewery called HABECO.
 Some of its products that you may see around are Hanoi beer (the most famous one), Hanoi Bold, Truc Bach beer, etc.

-According to the Vietnam Beer Alcohol Beverage Association (VBA), in 2017, beer consumption reached up to 4 billion liters which were expected to rise to 5.6 billion liters in the next 18 years.
-With this figure given, Vietnam was ranked at the 3rd place in the list of the largest beer consumers within Asia, just after China and Japan.
+According to the Vietnam Beer Alcohol Beverage Association (VBA), in 2017, beer consumption reached up to 4 billion liters which was expected to rise to 5.6 billion liters in the next 18 years.
+With this figure given, Vietnam was ranked at 3rd place in the list of the largest beer consumers within Asia, just after China and Japan.

-What types of beers to drink in Vietnam?
+2. What types of beers to drink in Vietnam?

-Although bottled/canned beers are considered not as fresh as craft/draft beer, it’s the most convenient choice for beer drinkers because it can be stored for a longer time thanks to the least exposure to the sunlight.
+Although bottled/canned beers are considered not as fresh as craft/draft beer, it’s the most convenient choice for beer drinkers because they can be stored for a longer time thanks to the least exposure to the sunlight.

 Hanoi Beer